-Working in the wine business does not mean sampling glorious wines from around the world, willy- nilly.
-The wine trade is just like any other retail business and requires just as much business acumen, in addition to the all the wine knowledge that must be absorbed.
-I am 7th generation O’Connor who has worked in […]
+Bordeaux and Burgundy are two of the most well known wine regions world-wide.
+However, working in the wine business does not mean sampling glorious wines from regions such as these, willy- nilly.
+The wine trade is just like any other retail business and requires just as much business acumen, in addition to the all the […]

 Here’s the thing – a lot of people, even those who do not traditionally enjoy wine, do like a sweeter tasting wine.
 However, many of those who have tasted a flabby, sickly sweet Moscato, or an overly sugared Riesling, have sworn off sweet wines for good.
 I hate to hear this, so I’m asking you […]